UA-ResearchComputing-HPC/hpc-documentation/docs/resources/updates/index.md

 ## Overview

+!!! tip "No migration needed for Lynx"
+    "The new HPC cluster, Lynx, will share the same OS (Rocky Linux 9) as Puma.
+No migration will be necessary for current Puma users when the cluster goes live.
+This documentation is only relevant for current Ocelote users."

 In early 2025, the Puma cluster was updated to a newer operating system called Rocky Linux 9.
-Ocelote and El Gato remain on the older OS called CentOS 7.
+Ocelote has remained on the older OS called CentOS 7.
+Ocelote will be decommissioned on August 17th, 2026 so it is now necessary for users to migrate their workflows to Puma to continue using HPC.
 Below is a summary of the main points of relevance to users:

-**Files and Scheduling Unchanged**

-All user files are untouched.
-The Slurm scheduler has not changed in any notable way.

 **System Software**

-The versions and locations of system software on Puma may now be different than Ocelote/El Gato.
+The versions and locations of system software on Puma are different than Ocelote.
 Any software compiled on CentOS 7 will most likely need to be recompiled on Rocky 9 for use on Puma.

 **Module Availability**

-The module system on Puma is now distinct from Ocelote/El Gato.
+The module system on Puma is now distinct from Ocelote.
 While many modules available on the older OS are still available on Puma, some are not available at all, and some have changed version.
 Check available modules/versions on your cluster of choice.
 Significant changes include:

 - The default compiler updated from GCC 8 (module `gnu8`) to GCC 13 (module `gnu13`).
 - The default MPI distribution updated from OpenMPI 3 (module `openmpi3`) to OpenMPI 5 (module `openmpi5`).